CEsarABC/DataCentricProject/README.md

 the biggest challenge.
 Trying to create a web site which responds to the user in the most basic manner and keep the standards for an acceptable web site took time but was rewarding.

-This project delivers by using the mongo data base, which is flexible and intuitive.
+This project delivers by using the mongo database, which is flexible and intuitive.

 ** All information and pictures are fictional, non related and just for testing **

 ## Application guidelines
-  - [x] MongoDB to hold a data base based on cooking recipes
+  - [x] MongoDB to hold a database based on cooking recipes
   - [x] User is presented to a web page inviting to see create or edit recipes
   - [x] User can create, edit and delete recipes created by him/her
   - [x] User has a simple verification method to access his/her own recipes